Featured in the November 2016 issue of Traverse, Northern Michigan’s Magazine. Get your copy.

 But with the whole family standing by, I was forced to hold off on the buttercream and order one of the Salted Chocolate Chip cookies.

-“Great choice,” said the petite, rather exotic, beautiful woman behind the counter, with a smile as big as the cookie.
+“Great choice,” said the petite, beautiful woman behind the counter, with a smile as big as the cookie.
 “It’s SO delicious!”

 We hunkered down on the curb outside the shop so hands large and small could reach for a corner of the cookie.
 The sea salt was visible on top, a perfect balance to the golden sweetness beneath.
 We ate in silence.
 My brother mentioned he tasted coconut.
 I turned back to the woman and asked, is there coconut here?